-Myelodysplastic syndrome/Leukemia: Laboratory tests
+Myelodysplastic syndrome/Leukaemia: Laboratory tests

+- Ehrlichia/Anaplasma EliSpot

+- 2. Ehrlichia IgG/IgM antibodies

-- 1. Ehrlichia/Anaplasma IgG/IgM antibodies - 2.
-Ehrlichia/Anaplasma EliSpot
+- 3. Anaplasma IgG/IgM antibodies

 MGUS (Monoclonal Gammopathy of Undetermined Significance)

 Monoclonal gammopathy of undetermined significance (MGUS) is a condition in which an abnormal protein

 - known as monoclonal protein or M protein - is in your blood. ...
 MGUS can progress over years to other disorders, including some forms of blood cancer